-It is the last step of collection letter and bears the following characteristics:
+It is the last step of the collection letter and bears the following characteristics:

-- Mentioning Reference: The references of previous dunning letter should be mentioned in this letter.
+- Mentioning Reference: The references for the previous dunning letter should be mentioned in this letter.

 - Negligence: The earlier letters were not honored properly, which is beyond courtesy and therefore it should be mentioned clearly in this letter.

-- Unfortunate circumstances: There is explanation that the unfortunate circumstances has been created by the customer that prompts the seller to concentrate on unpleasant course of action.
+- Unfortunate circumstances: There is an explanation that the unfortunate circumstances have been created by the customer that prompts the seller to concentrate on an unpleasant course of action.